fungenomics/CoRAL/README.md

 config=${PWD}/ConfigFiles/train.yml
 ```

-Before running the pipeline perform a dryrun with the `-n` flag like before
+Before running the pipeline perform a dry run with the `-n` flag like before
 ```bash
 ./Scripts/run_benchmark.sh
 ```